trackmania-rl/tmrl/readme/tuto_library.md

             actor_module_cls=None,  # class of a module containing the policy
-            sample_compressor: callable = None,  # compressor for sending samples over the Internet server_ip=None,  # ip of the central server max_samples_per_episode=np.inf,  # if an episode gets longer than this, it is reset model_path=cfg.MODEL_PATH_WORKER,  # path where a local copy of the policy will be stored
+            sample_compressor: callable = None,  # compressor for sending samples over the Internet server_ip=None,  # ip of the central server server_port=cfg.PORT,  # port of the server
+            password=cfg.PASSWORD,  # password of the server
+            max_samples_per_episode=np.inf,  # if an episode gets longer than this, it is reset model_path=cfg.MODEL_PATH_WORKER,  # path where a local copy of the policy will be stored
             obs_preprocessor: callable = None,  # utility for modifying observations returned by the environment